Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

-A large number of ports, the vast fleet of global shipping and the range of products carried in vessels, and the difficulty of detection has made the issue of security in shipping an extremely difficult one to address.
-For ports, vulnerabilities (unauthorized access to cargo and facilities) can both be exploited from the land side as well as on the maritime side.
-The container, which has greatly facilitated globalization, makes it extremely difficult to identify illicit and dangerous cargoes.
-In the absence of scanners that can scan the entire box, manual inspection becomes a time-consuming and virtually impossible task, considering the large volumes involved.
+A large number of ports, the vast fleet of global shipping and the range of products carried in vessels, and the difficulty of detection have made the issue of security in shipping an extremely difficult one to address.
+For ports, vulnerabilities (unauthorized access to cargo and facilities) can be exploited from the land side as well as on the maritime side.
+The container, which has facilitated globalization, makes it extremely difficult to identify illicit and dangerous cargoes.
+In the absence of scanners that can scan the entire box, manual inspection becomes time-consuming and virtually impossible, considering the large volumes involved.
 Hubbing compounds the problem, as large numbers of containers are required to be handled with minimum delays and inconvenience.

 In the United States, the response was to enact the Maritime Transportation and Security Act in 2002.
-The basic elements of this legislation were adopted by the International Maritime Organization (IMO) as the International Ship and Port Security code (ISPS) which began to be implemented in 2004.
+The International Maritime Organization (IMO) adopted the essential elements of this legislation as the International Ship and Port Security Code (ISPS), which began to be implemented in 2004.
 There are three important features of these interventions:

-- The requirement of an Automated Identity System (AIS) for all vessels between 300 and 50,000 dwt.
-AIS requires vessels to have a permanently marked and visible identity number, and there must be a record maintained of its flag, port of registry, and address of the registered owner.
+- An Automated Identity System (AIS) is required for all vessels between 300 and 50,000 dwt.
+It requires vessels to have a permanently marked and visible identity number, and there must be a record maintained of its flag, port of registry, and address of the registered owner.

 - Each port must undertake a security assessment.
 This involves an assessment of its assets and facilities and an assessment of the effects of damages that might be caused.
-The port must then evaluate the risks, and identify its weaknesses in its physical security, communication systems, utilities, etc.
+The port must then evaluate the risks and identify its weaknesses in features such as physical security, communication systems, and utilities.

-- All cargoes destined for the US must receive customs clearance before the departure of the ship.
+- All cargoes destined for the United States must receive customs clearance before the departure of the ship.
 Besides, biometric identification for seafarers was implemented and maintained in national databases.

-The ISPS code has been implemented in ports around the world as, without certification, a port would have difficulty trading with the US.
-Securing sites, undertaking risk assessments, and monitoring ships represent additional costs without any commercial return.
+The ISPS code has been implemented in ports worldwide as, without certification, a port would have difficulty trading with the United States.
+Securing sites, undertaking risk assessments, and monitoring ships represent additional costs without commercial return.
 US ports have been able to tap funding from the Department of Homeland Security, but foreign ports must comply or risk the loss of business.
-In 2008, legislation in the US required that all containers being shipped to the US undergo screening.
-Foreign ports were expected to purchase expensive gamma-ray and x-ray scanners and undertake to screen all US-bound containers, regardless of the degree of security threat.
+In 2008, legislation in the United States required that all containers being shipped to the United States undergo screening.
+Foreign ports were expected to purchase expensive scanning equipment and undertake to screen all US-bound containers, regardless of the degree of security threat.
 This is a further financial and operational complication foreign ports must contend with.

-Like its passenger counterpart, the airline freight industry is facing stringent security requirements.
-Since 2010, a TSA regulation requires the screening of all cargo carried by air within the United States or internationally before being loaded.
-The Certified Cargo Screening Program (CCSP) forces airlines, freight forwarders, and shippers to assume the costs of these security measures in an attempt to establish a secure air freight transport chain.
+Like its passenger counterpart, the airline freight industry faces stringent security requirements.
+Since 2010, a TSA regulation has required screening all cargo carried by air within the United States or internationally before loading.
+The Certified Cargo Screening Program (CCSP) forces airlines, freight forwarders, and shippers to assume the costs of these security measures to establish a secure air freight transport chain.
 The measure imposed additional costs, delays, and disruptions, undermining the operational effectiveness of air cargo.
 Still, the air freight industry has adapted to these measures.
 Security has become an additional element in determining competitive advantage and part of the cost of doing business that carriers and terminal operators are contending with.